 In the General Fund, the growth in the cost of providing services (measured by cost per hour of service) must remain at or below the rate of inflation.
-Also, the overhead costs must not exceed 15 percent of the total cost of operations.
+Also, the overhead costs must not exceed 15% of the total cost of operations.
 These policy goals allow the Authority to maximize the use of its resources and provide the most direct service possible.

-Budgeted 2009 General Fund operating expenditures, which exclude transfers to other funds, are \$246.5 million, which represent an actual increase of nearly \$4.7 million, or 1.9 percent, over estimated 2008 levels.
-The largest Operating Budget appropriation, \$179.2 million, is for Personnel Services, which accounts for 72.7 percent of the total operating appropriation.
-The 2009 appropriation for personnel costs is 3.4 percent higher than the 2008 estimated level.
-Items increasing these costs are compensation issues including bargaining unit contractual increases, health care costs, retirement system funding, and various service opportunities.
-The number of total personnel was reduced, providing an offset to these increases.
+Budgeted 2010 General Fund operating expenditures, which exclude transfers to other funds, are \$225.9 million, which represent a decrease of nearly \$12.6 million, or -5.3%, over estimated 2009 levels.
+The largest Operating Budget appropriation, \$169.6 million, is for Personnel Services, which accounts for 75.0% of the total operating appropriation.
+The 2010 appropriation for personnel costs is 4.0% lower than the 2009 estimated level.
+These decreases are related to the service decrease scheduled at the beginning of April.
+These decreases include labor, compensation issues including fringe benefits, inventory stock, and various service opportunities.
+Other decreases include diesel fuel prices, caused by the mitigation of risk through the Fuel Hedging Program, and utility costs realized through our work with TransitStat and invoice management.